 Do You Need to Skip Moderation and Go Extreme?

 I sometimes reminisce those carefree times when I dedicated half of my weekend to eating whatever I wanted, cheered on by a sexy PT.
-But then I remember that I no longer have to spend Mondays to recover from food coma and Tuesday to Saturday fighting sugar cravings.
-So for me, my extreme keto diet is definitely worth it.
+But then I remember that I no longer have to spend Mondays to recover from a food coma, and Tuesday to Saturday fighting sugar cravings.
+So for me, my extreme keto diet makes perfect sense.